luizsan/OgreAI/README.md

 ```

 ## Running
-To start a server
+To start a server, go to the server folder and run:
 ```
-bun run index.ts
+bun run index
 ```

-To run the dev version of the client
+To run the dev version of the client, go to the client folder and run:
 ```
-npm run dev
+bun run dev
 ```

 ## Building
-Building is not neccessary if you're using the development environment.
+⚠️ Building is not neccessary if you're using the development environment.

-Building the server
+To build the server binary, go to the server folder and run:
 ```
 bun build --compile --target=bun index.ts
 ```

-Building the client
+To build the client page, go to the client folder and run:
 ```
-vite build
+bun run build
 ```

 # Planned features